gabrieltseng/datascience-projects/computer_vision/crop_yield_prediction/README.md

 Note that Earth Engine exports files to Google Drive by default (to the same google account used sign up to Earth Engine.)

+To download the data used in the paper (MODIS images of the top 11 soybean producing states in the US) requires approximately **400 Gb** of storage.
+I recommend doing this in steps - the export class allows for checkpointing.

 ## MODIS datasets

 The satellite data used comes from the Moderate Resolution Imaging Spectroradiometer